Battle of Marinka (2022–2023): Background

 On 17 February 2022, shelling in Marinka injured a 65-year-old woman.
-Civilians recounted that shelling on this day had begun around 9:30 AM, and ended at 2:30 PM, saying they had heard "at least 20" separate explosions.
+Civilians recounted that shelling on this day had begun around 9:30 am, and ended at 2:30 pm, saying they had heard "at least 20" separate explosions.
 Shelling intensified in the days leading up to the Russian invasion of Ukraine, killing two Ukrainian soldiers and injuring four more.
 OSCE recorded a slew of projectiles towards Marinka on 19 February.
 OSCE monitored 123 explosions south, southwest, and west of Donetsk city in the direction of Marinka on 25 February 2022, just after the full-scale invasion by Russian forces began.

-The Russian defense ministry claimed on 17 March that DPR troops had advanced and captured Marinka, Slavne, and Solodke.
+The Russian defence ministry claimed on 17 March that DPR troops had advanced and captured Marinka, Slavne, and Solodke.

 Between 30 and 31 March 2022, Ukrainian emergency services extinguished "dozens of fires" that had started in the city because of white phosphorus munitions from Russian forces.
 On 17 April, one person was killed after Russian forces shelled the city.